pamwalatka.com

 As yet, there is no evidence-based research to compare these options.
 Without evidence, I cannot say which will be proven to be the safest.
 My guess is that evidence will support #3, trimming eucalyptus.

-Until we have evidence, mass killing of trees should be postponed.
-In my opinion, deforestation plans, though favored by well-meaning people, are unscientific, unnatural, non-organic, expensive, and wrong.
+Until we have evidence, mass killing of trees and other plants should be postponed.
+Deforestation plans, though favored by well-meaning people, are unscientific, unnatural, non-organic, expensive, and wrong.
 Can we stop this invasiveness?

 Pam Portugal Walatka is a former technical author for the NASA Advanced Supercomputing division.
 For several years, she was NASA's #1 best-selling software documentation author.